doctrine/mongodb-odm/docs/en/reference/introduction.rst

     classes for every request.
 See the `tuning for production`_ chapter in ProxyManager's documentation.

-The easiest way to define mappings for our document classes is with annotations.
+The easiest way to define mappings for our document classes is with attributes.
-We'll need to specify an annotation driver in our configuration (with one or more paths) and register the annotations for the driver:
+We'll need to specify an attribute driver in our configuration (with one or more paths) and register the attributes for the driver:

 .. code-block:: php